 The good news is that you only have to stay somewhat current with your storage options of your photographs.
 If you are backing up locally-using your own disks-you will want to refresh your system and update to a relatively current technology every so often.

 Just the act of opening a digital photo file will not degrade its quality.
 Just the passing of time alone will not affect the quality of a photo either.
-It's when a change is made to a photo and saved that you need to pay attention to quality issues.
+It's when a change is made to a photo and saved as a jpg file that you need to pay attention to quality issues.

-I'll also suggest visiting one of the topics below to gain a better understanding your options for preserving your photos with a photo backup system that makes sense for you.
+I'll also suggest for you to visit one of the topics below to gain a better understanding your options for preserving your photos with a photo backup system that makes sense for you.